Where is South Ossetia and why does it want to join Russia?

 The current government in Georgia came to power in 2012 and has been known for its “extreme appeasement strategy with Russia,” Otarashvili added.
 “There’s been a lot of opening between Russia and Georgia, and the current government has worked very hard to not provoke Russia.”

-On the other hand, South Ossetia’s leader has further aligned himself with Russia, saying on Telegram on March 26 that the region was sending troops to fight on the Russian side to “help protect Russia,” AFP reported.
+On the other hand, South Ossetia’s leader has further aligned himself with Russia, saying on Telegram on March 26 that the region was sending troops to fight on the Russian side to “help protect Russia,” Agence France-Presse reported.

 Bibilov has supported Russia’s aggression in Ukraine.